 Which machine type should I choose for my application?

-How do Committed Use Discounts work and when are they worthwhile?
+How do Committed Use Discounts work?

-What does Live Migration mean and when is it used?
+What does Live Migration mean?

 How do I optimize Compute Engine costs?